JvanMerle/gulp-java-merger/README.md

 - `fileName`: The name of the generated file
 - `options`
-  - `publicMain`: Make all classes containing a `public static void main` file public.
+  - `publicMain`: Make all classes containing a `public static void main` method public.
   - `removePackage`: Remove the package line on-top of the file.

 ## A few things